 - sticking problems (for example, problems with sticking to terrarium walls)

 Because shedding is associated with your crested gecko’s growth, it will occur more frequently when the crested gecko is young.
 Hatchlings will shed more often than juveniles, and juveniles will shed more frequently than adults.

 The following table gives you an idea of how often your crested gecko will shed.

 |Adult||Every two weeks to monthly|

-Of course, every crestie is different and the shedding process will depend a lot on how fast your crested gecko grows.
-It’s possible that your crested gecko takes three weeks instead of two to shed its skin.
+Of course, every crested gecko is different and the shedding process will depend a lot on how fast your crested gecko grows.
+Your crested gecko may take three weeks instead of two to shed its skin.
 You might not even see the shedding when your crestie sheds and eats the skin while you were sleeping.

 How Do Crested Geckos Shed?

 When a crested gecko is shedding, it will eat the old layer of skin.
 The crested gecko will start by licking off the old skin from its snout.
 The skin will slowly come off.
 Your crested gecko will use its mouth and tongue to peel off the entire old skin layer and eat it.